A Communication-Efficient Distributed Gradient Clipping Algorithm for Training Deep Neural Networks: Related Work

 \section{Related Work}

-\paragraph{Gradient Clipping/Normalization Algorithms} In deep learning literature, gradient clipping (normalization) technique was initially proposed by~\citet{pascanu2013difficulty} to address the issue of exploding gradient problem in~\citet{pascanu2012understanding}, and it has become a standard technique when training language models~\citep{gehring2017convolutional,peters2018deep,merity2018regularizing}.~\citet{menon2019can} showed that gradient clipping is robust and can mitigate label noise.
+\paragraph{Gradient Clipping/Normalization Algorithms} In deep learning literature, gradient clipping (normalization) technique was initially proposed by~\cite{pascanu2013difficulty} to address the issue of exploding gradient problem in~\cite{pascanu2012understanding}, and it has become a standard technique when training language models~\citep{gehring2017convolutional,peters2018deep,merity2018regularizing}.It is shown that gradient clipping is robust and can mitigate label noise~\cite{menon2019can}.
 Recently gradient normalization techniques~\citep{you2017scaling,you2019large} were applied to train deep neural networks on the very large batch setting.
-For example,~\citet{you2017scaling} designed the LARS algorithm to train a ResNet50 on ImageNet with batch size 32k, which utilized different learning rates according to the norm of the weights and the norm of the gradient.
-In optimization literature, gradient clipping (normalization) was used in early days in the field of convex optimization~\citep{ermoliev1988stochastic,alber1998projected,shor2012minimization}.~\citet{nesterov1984minimization} and~\citet{hazan2015beyond} considered normalized gradient descent for quasi-convex functions in deterministic and stochastic cases respectively.~\citet{gorbunov2020stochastic} designed an accelerated gradient clipping method to solve convex optimization problems with heavy-tailed noise in stochastic gradients. ~\citet{mai2021stability} established the stability and convergence of stochastic gradient clipping algorithms for convex and weakly convex functions.
-In nonconvex optimization, \citet{levy2016power} showed that normalized gradient descent can escape from saddle points. ~\citet{cutkosky2020momentum} showed that adding a momentum provably improves the normalized SGD in nonconvex optimization. ~\citet{zhang2019gradient} and~\citet{zhang2020improved} analyzed the gradient clipping for nonconvex optimization under the relaxed smoothness condition rather than the traditional $L$-smoothness condition in nonconvex optimization~\citep{ghadimi2013stochastic}.
+For example, You et al.~\cite{you2017scaling} designed the LARS algorithm to train a ResNet50 on ImageNet with batch size 32k, which utilized different learning rates according to the norm of the weights and the norm of the gradient.
+In optimization literature, gradient clipping (normalization) was used in early days in the field of convex optimization~\citep{ermoliev1988stochastic,alber1998projected,shor2012minimization}.
+Nesterov~\cite{nesterov1984minimization} and Hazan et al.~\cite{hazan2015beyond} considered normalized gradient descent for quasi-convex functions in deterministic and stochastic cases respectively.
+Gorbunov et al.~\cite{gorbunov2020stochastic} designed an accelerated gradient clipping method to solve convex optimization problems with heavy-tailed noise in stochastic gradients.
+Mai and Johansson~\cite{mai2021stability} established the stability and convergence of stochastic gradient clipping algorithms for convex and weakly convex functions.
+In nonconvex optimization, Levy~\cite{levy2016power} showed that normalized gradient descent can escape from saddle points.
+Cutosky and Mehta~\cite{cutkosky2020momentum} showed that adding a momentum provably improves the normalized SGD in nonconvex optimization.
+Zhang et al.~\cite{zhang2019gradient} and Zhang et al.~\cite{zhang2020improved} analyzed the gradient clipping for nonconvex optimization under the relaxed smoothness condition rather than the traditional $L$-smoothness condition in nonconvex optimization~\citep{ghadimi2013stochastic}.
+However, all of them only consider the algorithm in the single machine setting or the naive parallel setting, and none of them can apply to the distributed setting where only limited communication is allowed.